Graduate Program Application FAQ

 I am interested in behavioral neuroscience, and I noticed that many Neuroscience Program faculty in this field are members of the Behavioral Neuroscience interest group in the Psychology Department.
-The Neuroscience Program and the Psychology Department offer separate PhD plans, and I can only apply to one at a time, which should it be?
+The Neuroscience Program and the Psychology Department offer separate PhD plans, which should I choose?

 More details regarding degree requirements from the two programs are located here: Behavioral Neuroscience Psychology (see left column for link to degree requirements) and MSU Neuroscience Program Requirements.